s0enke/ruempler.eu/source/_posts/the-serverless-test.md

 | Google App Engine Flexible | ❌ | Despite its name, it's not that flexible and needs VMs
 | Akamai Edge Functions | 🤔 | Need to contact sales

-I will add more example as they cross my attention.
+I will add more examples as they cross my attention.

 Ok, at this point you might be like "So what?".
 In another article, we will have a look at why scaling to zero is actually a very important and good architectural characteristic.